 |---|---|---|

-| begin_time | int | Start time of the sentence, in ms. |
+| begin_time | int | Sentence start time, in ms. |

-| end_time | int | End time of the sentence, in ms. |
+| end_time | int | Sentence end time, in ms. |

 | text | str | Recognized text. |

-| words | A list of Word objects | Word timestamp information. |
+| words | A list of Word-level timestamp information (Word) | Word-level timestamp information. |

-Word timestamp information (Word)
+Word-level timestamp information (Word)

 | Parameter | Type | Description |